Imetomi/bugninja-cli/README.md

 ### Programmatic Usage

-BugNinja can also be used programmatically in your Python code:
+BugNinja CLI can also be used programmatically in your Python code:

 ```python
 import asyncio